ginstrom/phaser-game/cline_docs/codebaseSummary.md

 - [2025-03-06] Established rule to use docker-compose exclusively for running the game and tests
 - [2025-03-06] Created FastAPI backend with stub endpoints for start menu options
 - [2025-03-06] Fixed backend import error by updating the import path in main.py
+- [2025-03-06] Restructured project by moving frontend code to a dedicated frontend directory

 ## Development Workflow
 1. Run `docker-compose up` to start both frontend and backend services